yuly16/Scala-Native-GSoC-Report/Optimization-of-Scala-Native-linker.md

 * The function has `inline` specifier
 * The type of arguments of the function is `virtual`

 The last point is a significant concept in the Interflow optimizer.
 Some operators such as `Classalloc`, `Arrayalloc`, and `box` allocate memory on the heap.
-The Interflow optimizer would delay their memory allocation until their allocated elements are used.
+The Interflow optimizer would delay their memory allocation until their allocated elements are used or would escape a local scope.
 In this way, the unused instances of the class are removed.
 However, if the method call has virtual arguments, the arguments are forced to be materialized when passing to the invoked function, which might lose some performance.
 Therefore, we can delay the materialization of the arguments by inlining the function call.

 The culprit of being stuck in the optimization phase is the nested inline.
 The Interflow optimizer uses a merge processor to optimize a function.
 If a function is visited for the first time, it would be pushed to the merge processor; if the function `foo` is inlined by other functions, it should also be pushed to the merge processor.
 For example, the function `foo` invokes function `bar`.
 Whether `foo` should inline `bar` is decided by the arguments of `foo`.
 Therefore pushing inlined function `foo` to the merge processor is necessary.